Share

 “We all create habits,” Lackey said.
 “And these smartphones have become a big part of our lives.
 A significant majority of people do not abandon those habits when they get behind the wheel.”

-He’s right.
-According to studies by the National Highway Traffic Safety Administration (NHTSA), distracted driving contributes to nearly one in ten fatal crashes in the United States.
-But Lackey’s concern goes beyond statistics — it’s about behavioral conditioning.
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving contributes to nearly one in ten fatal crashes in the United States.
+But for Lackey, the danger goes beyond statistics and into behavioral conditioning.

 “When you drive, look around,” he said.
 “You’ll see a high percentage of drivers paying more attention to their devices than the road.
 That’s extremely dangerous.”